joagre/ratatoskr/ideas/r.md

 That was very boring but hopefully informative.
 Noteworthy is that the module above has one exported function definition (the famous `main` function).
-A module can define as many function it needs on the top level (exported or not) but is a good idea to early on define functions as member functions in classes to avoid function cluttering.
+A module can define as many functions it needs on the top level (exported or not) but it is a good idea to define functions as member functions in classes to avoid function cluttering.
 Only functions being marked with `export` can be imported by other modules but the `class`, `enum` and `interface` definitions can be imported by other modules without restrictions.

+`#(` .. `)` is a tuple and the question marks before variable names informs that it is an unbound variable (even if its was bound since before).
+That means that it is ready to be bound again.
+If the question mark is omitted the compiler makes sure that the variable is bound since before and in run-time a check is made to verify that the bound variable matches the rvalue.

+The final thing that might be confusing is how the `this` constructor calls itself to actually set its member variables.
+It might seem confusing but this is the final step a constructor has to perform to initialize its member variables.
+The `:` in notation in is Satie's way to call a function with named parameters and constructors can call itself with their member variables as named parameters as well.

 That is it.
 The rest is in the gory details.

 # HERE

+means that the variable is unbound (even if it previously was bound

+pattern matching, tuple, default paramters, this.